 - Octave can be selected using the Numpad(*1-8).

 I like to have all the SFX be purely sampled based.
-It’s fun to design these 16 bit sounds for the Sega.
+It’s fun to design these 16-bit sounds for the Sega.
 I recommend getting a Field Recorder like the Tascam Dr-40 and hit everything on planet earth with a twig.
 Record everything!
 Birds, cats, footsteps, enemy deaths, coffee bags, epic one-liners, etc.

 Once recorded, these sounds can be edited in a DAW like Ableton Live.
 The key component for designing sound on any DAW is layering.
 The size of WAV files is mostly determined by the length of said file, which means you really want each SFX to be as short as possible.
 Keeping them no longer than a second is effective.
 Once they have been mixed and layered, convert the WAVs into 16000 Hz Mono using Audacity.

 The SFX files do not need to be implemented into vgm music maker.
-After they've been downsampled to 16-bit they're ready to be implemented in game.
+After they've been downsampled to 16-bit they're ready to be implemented in-game.
 For Mega Cat, I average designing roughly 30 SFX per Sega game.
-You'll run out of space quick, so be mindful of length and try to think of ways that you can make one SFX used for multiple instances.
+You'll run out of space quickly, so be mindful of length and try to think of ways that you can make one SFX used for multiple instances.
 For example, the same explosion sound can be used for a grenade, rocket launcher, destroying obstacles, etc. After your SFX and themes are complete, you'll be ready to test on real hardware!

 Editing Samples in Audacity

 Drag and drop the sample of your choice into Audacity.
 HIt Shift+M to bring up sample menu, then click ‘split stereo to mono.’
-On the bottom left is project rate expressed in Hz.
+On the bottom left is the project rate expressed in Hz.
 Select the option 16000 Hz (16-bit).
 Make your sample is short and don’t leave too long of a tail or unnecessary data, as this will take up useless space.
 Export sample as Wav signed 16-bit PCM

 The Final Note